azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 loadbalancer-contactsapi   LoadBalancer   10.0.163.1    52.236.151.220   8080:30320/TCP   56s
 ```

 As you can see, after a short amount of time, the `loadbalancer-contactsapi` is receiving an external IP adress from the Azure Loadbalancer.
 Our contacts API should now be accessible - in this case - via http://52.236.151.220:8080.
-If you open that link in a browser (of course, replace the IP adress with the one your service has been assigned), you should see the swagger UI.
+If you open that link in a browser (of course, replace the IP adress with the one your service has received), you should see the swagger UI.

 ![swagger_external](./img/swagger-external.png)

+We now have the tools to expose a single service to the internet via the `LoadBalancer` type.
+This may be okay in a scenario, where you only have few services.
+But to be clear, this is a bad pattern.
+In a production environment, you want to limit the amount of externally available services to a minimum.
+And if your application is made of several services or is implementing a microservice-based architectural pattern, using `LoadBalancer` services is a bad practice.
+Ideally, you only use one public IP adress and manage the external access to the cluster via `Ingress` definitions and the corresponding `IngressController`.

 ## Ingress

-Add an ingress controller in front of service